Edwin Mulitalo: Detroit Lions

 Mulitalo was with the Detroit Lions for the next two years, being plagued by injuries.
 He was released following the 2008 season, having worn No. 64 through his entire NFL career.

 Coaching career

 Mulitalo began his coaching career at Southern Utah University as a volunteer offensive line coach when the Thunderbirds won the Big Sky Conference championship in 2015.
 He was appointed defensive line coach at Southern Virginia University on February 26, 2016.
 He was promoted to head coach two years later on March 30, 2018.
+After the 2022 he was fired.